Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 We recommend using a **code editor** or an **integrated development environment** (IDE) to create and edit most module files.

-Many code editors and IDE can open the module directory as a "project", which will help ensure no accidental changes are made to the rest of the library.
+Many code editors and IDE can open the module directory as a "project" or "working directory", which will help ensure no accidental changes are made to the rest of the library.
 Using such software will make editing more agile (e.g., autocomplete, syntax highlighting), help identify errors, and ease the use of command lines.
 Most will also offer seamless management of version control with Git.

-There are many options, but a good example is [Visual Studio Code](https://code.visualstudio.com/) by Microsoft.
+There are many options, but a good example is [Visual Studio Code](https://code.visualstudio.com/) by Microsoft or [RStudio](https://posit.co/download/rstudio-desktop/) by Posit.

 ### Planning a directory structure